 The fourth Sunday of Lent is called " Lætare Sunday", taking its name from the opening words of the Mass, the Introit's "Lætare,

-rose-colored vestments.
-The point is to provide us encouragement as we progress
+priests wear rose-colored vestments.
+The point is to provide us encouragement

-toward the end of the penitential season.
-The day is a day of relaxation from
+as we progress toward the end of the penitential season.
+The day is a day of

-normal Lenten rigors; a day of hope with Easter being at last within sight.
+relaxation from normal Lenten rigors; a day of hope with Easter being at last

-Instrumental music is permitted, and the altar may be decorated with
+within sight.
+Instrumental music is permitted, and the altar may be decorated

 Lætare Jerusalem: et conventum facite omnes qui diligitis eam: gaudete cum laetitia, qui in tristitia fuistis: ut exsultetis, et satiemini ab uberibus consolationis vestrae.
 (Psalm) Laetatus sum in his, quae dicta sunt mihi: in domum Domini ibimus.
 Gloria Patri.